 CSU Hillel was the first student-led organization to be certified sustainable by Hazon, the Jewish lab for sustainability.
 At CSU Hillel, we pride ourselves on being an ecological leader with our recycling, composting and energy efficient efforts.
 With the pandemic this past spring 2020, CSU Hillel created the Ram Kibbutz to support our efforts in Tikun Olam and Sustainability Education.

-The Task Force is chaired by Dr. Carolin Aronis (CSU Special Advisor on Prevention of Antisemitism, affiliate faculty member in the Department of Communications Studies) and Dr. John Henderson (Assistant Dean of Students in the Division of Student Affairs) and includes faculty, staff, and student leaders from Hillel, Chabad, several academic departments, the office of the Vice President for Diversity, the Division of Student Affairs, the Vice President for Research, and a representative of the Fort Collins community.
+In 2020, CSU President’s Office created a special Task Force to address the needs of the campus community to support Jewish students, faculty and staff.
+The Task Force is co-chaired by Dr. Carolin Aronis (CSU Special Advisor on Prevention of Antisemitism and a Research Fellow in the Department of Communication Studies) and Dr. Mica Glantz (Professor of Anthropology, Chair of the Department of Anthropology and Geography and Interim Chair of the Department of Ethnic Studies).
+It includes faculty, staff, and student leaders from Hillel (including Task Force founding member and Campus Director, Mariah Kornberg-DeGear), Chabad, several academic departments, the office of the Vice President for Diversity, Housing and Dining Services, and a representative of the Fort Collins community

 For more information:

 CSU Hillel also prides itself on being a part of the Interfaith Communities of Fort Collins and Northern Colorado: we co-sponsor and cook an annual Kosher Interfaith Friendsgiving dinner with the CSU Multifaith Partners; participate in Better Together Days by hosting students from other faiths; and welcome all students at our weekly Shabbat dinners.